 These pension rules offer some clear guidelines about how to maximize your pension wealth.
 First, you should work as long as you can in one system.
 Because your defined benefit is calculated based on years of service in a system, switching systems will most likely leave you with two small benefits that, when combined, are less than the one large benefit you would have gotten if you had remained in one plan for your entire career.

-Finally, avoid retiring much later than the normal retirement age.
+Financially, it also makes sense to avoid retiring much later than the normal retirement age.
 You get your pension benefit in the form of yearly payments rather than as a lump sum of cash.
 This means that as you age, even if you receive a higher amount of money per year, you will have fewer years of life to receive these payments.

 For example, imagine that you can either retire now and earn an annual retirement benefit of $50,000, or retire in five years and receive a retirement benefit of $60,000.
 By waiting five years to retire, you would lose more than $250,000 in pension wealth, then earn an additional $10,000 every year after that (not including inflation).
 This means that you would have to live 25 years past that later retirement date in order to receive the same amount of money as you would have if you had retired at your state’s normal retirement age.
 Therefore, you should keep in mind your health at your time of retirement and decide whether the slightly higher pension payments are worth the loss of years of annual payments.
 (This advice is merely about maximizing one’s pension wealth and does not consider a teacher’s desire to continue teaching.)